sybrew/the-seo-framework/readme.txt

 	* Sitemap settings now dynamically reflect possibilities when switching from the Optimized and Core sitemaps.
 	* After looking at meetup events about The SEO Framework, we found that experts misinterpreted some of our settings (especially in non-English speaking languages).
 For those settings, we made our language more plain and clear, and hope this helps translators to better convey our intent.
 * **Fixed:**
-	* The link relationship settings now have an effect again.
+	* Addressed an issue where the link relationship settings didn't have an effect.
-	* When a homepage isn't assigned with a page on front (that's something you should address), TSF will no longer incorrectly assume there is one and give a broken link to edit it at the homepage settings.
+	* Addressed an issue where a broken homepage-settings-edit-link was given when there isn't a static homepage assigned when the homepage should display a static page.
+		* Yes, you can assign a homepage without assigning a homepage, and that's a bug in WordPress where a user assigns a static homepage, and then unpublishes/deletes that page, or the user otherwise only set a posts page.
-	* The Homepage Settings now correctly reflect the page's SEO Settings when they're set to `0`.
+	* Addressed an issue where the Homepage SEO settings didn't reflect the Page SEO settings when they're set to `0`.
 		* Note that a lone `0` for the title (without branding/additions) will bypass WordPress's filters, because WordPress doesn't support a lone `0` for the title.
 But you should brand your titles.
-	* The Page SEO settings now correctly reflect the Homepage's SEO Settings when those are set to `0`.
+	* Addressed an issue where the Page SEO settings didn't reflect the Homepage SEO settings when they're set to `0`.
-	* The Homepage is now asserted for inclusion in the sitemap via various indexability tests (password, private, draft, noindex, and post exclusion filter tests).
+	* Addressed an issue where the homepage wasn't asserted for inclusion in the sitemap via various indexability tests (password, private, draft, noindex, and post exclusion filter tests).
-	* The Posts Page is now asserted for inclusion in the sitemap via more indexability tests than before (password, private, and draft tests).
+	* Addressed an issue where the posts page wasn't asserted for inclusion in the sitemap via some indexability tests than before (password, private, and draft tests).
 	* Addressed an issue where the homepage canonical URL wasn't translated by Polylang.
 		* We achieved this by hijacking Polylang's code, fixing [a bug in that plugin](https://github.com/polylang/polylang/issues/1422).
 		* This also fixes the bug described below.
 	* Addressed an issue where the subdirectory-translation sitemap wasn't accessible via Polylang, such as `/fr/sitemap.xml`.
+	* Addressed an issue where TSF would output a deprecation notice when visiting a bbPress topic tag.
 * **Other:**
 	* WordPress v6.5 will [no longer set pointer-cursors for labels](https://core.trac.wordpress.org/ticket/59733).
 Because we use labels for our settings-tabs' buttons and adopted WP's cursor property, we reinstated that property for our tabs.